niiknow/importaz/README.md

 4. Bulk - quickly import data
 5. Notification - we need the ability to trigger, webhook, and possibly index on record change, and so on...

-There are so many BaaS out there that support this, such as Stamplay; but after witnessing how Parsed shutdown, we decided to limit our research to the big three Cloud Providers: Azure, AWS, and Google.
-After much research, it was down to:
+There are so many BaaS out there that support this, such as Stamplay; but after witnessing Parsed shutdown, we decided to limit our research to the  three big Cloud Providers: Azure, AWS, and Google.
+This result in the following options:

 AWS - SimpleDB and DynamoDB.